Fired employees fear beloved Yosemite National Park will lose its luster

 Andria Townsend was a carnivore specialist with the National Park Service, leading research on the fisher, a mammal and member of the weasel family, and the Sierra Nevada red fox, both endangered species.

-Townsend had worked for the park service for more than two decades, but a recent promotion to a new position labeled her as a probationary employee and her job was eligible for termination.
+Townsend started working at the park in October 2023, but a recent promotion to a new position meant she was reclassified as a probationary employee, so her job was eligible for termination.

 She said she is worried about the future of wildlife in the park, including animals becoming accustomed to eating garbage left by humans if there is no one to dispose of it properly.

-Note: This story has been updated to correct that Townsend began working at the park in October 2023.